miku86/notes/linux101.md

 ## Chapter 5: System Configuration from the Graphical Interface

+### Install and update software in Linux from a graphical interface

+Each package in a Linux distribution provides one piece of the system, such as the Linux kernel, or the Firefox web browser.

+Packages often depend on each other.
+For example, because Firefox can communicate using SSL/TLS, it will depend on a package which provides the ability to encrypt and decrypt SSL and TLS communication, and will not install unless that package is also installed at the same time.

+One utility handles the low-level details of unpacking a package and putting the pieces in the right places.
+Most of the time, you will be working with a higher-level utility which knows how to download packages from the Internet and can manage dependencies and groups for you.

+Debian: dpkg is the underlying package manager for these systems.
+It can install, remove, and build packages.
+Unlike higher-level package management systems, it does not automatically download and install packages and satisfy their dependencies.
+For Debian-based systems, the higher-level package management system is the apt (Advanced Package Tool) system of utilities.
+While each distribution within the Debian family uses apt, it creates its own user interface on top of it (e.g. apt-get, aptitude, Ubuntu Software Center, etc).
+Although apt repositories are generally compatible with each other, the software they contain generally is not.
+Therefore, most apt repositories target a particular distribution (like Ubuntu), and often software distributors ship with multiple repositories to support multiple distributions.

+Red Hat Package Manager (RPM): The high-level package manager differs between distributions: Red Hat family distributions have historically used the repository format used by yum (Yellowdog Updater, Modified), although recent Fedora uses a replacement, dnf, still using the same format.
+SUSE family distributions also use RPM, but use the zypper interface.

 ## Chapter 6: Common Applications

 ## Chapter 7: Command Line Operations